Walk - Durlston Country Park's Clifftop Trail

 - A little further on, just off the path, you pass a hide.
 This is a good spot for watching out for seabirds and even dolphins.

 Since 1988, volunteers have conducted a daily Dolphin Watch from the clifftops, logging their observations to add to the body of information available about these sea-mammals.
 Four hundred metres off Durlston Head, a hydrophone (underwater microphone) has been installed, the first in the world to be permanently deployed to study the marine environment.
 Sounds picked up underwater are transmitted live to the Durlston visitor centre, where there is a display on the Marine Project.

 The rocks at Durlston are of international importance for its varied beds of hard stone inter-layered between softer clays and shales.
-As you round Durlston Head there is very visible geological fault, where the sheer cliffs of Portland limestone give way to the gentler slopes of the Purbeck beds.
+As you round Durlston Head there is a very visible geological fault, where the sheer cliffs of Portland limestone give way to the gentler slopes of the Purbeck beds.
 The Portland beds, lying beneath the Purbeck Limestone series, were formed in cool clear seas some 150 million years ago, while the younger Purbeck beds were formed in a landscape of swamps, ponds and saltwater lagoons.
 After they had been laid down these rocks were deformed and broken by the tectonic forces caused by the continents very slowly drifting around the globe.